paintparty/fireworks/integrations/vscode/extension/README.md

 Note: `test-cljs` does not rebuild the `:cljs-lib` output that the extension loads.
 Run `compile-cljs` (or keep `watch-cljs` running) when you need the extension itself updated, not just the tests green.

+### Updating the deps that extensions uses in templates

+To update the dependency coordinates that the extension uses to automatically add to project files, change them via:
+`fireworks.vscode.deps/test-refresh-version`
+`fireworks.vscode.deps/fireworks-version`
+They are also a few sprinkled in extension.ts, just search for `:mvn/version`
+TODO: store these in JSON that both files can read from.

+### Republishing the extension

+1. Bump `version` in `package.json`.
+2. Run `npm run compile` (full build: cljs + TS).
+3. Run `npm run package` to produce the `.vsix`.
+4. Go to the [Visual Studio Marketplace publisher page](https://marketplace.visualstudio.com/manage/publishers/jcoyle), find the Fireworks listing, and drag the `.vsix` onto it.

 <br>